In the space of a week, at least 750 migrants are feared to have died crossing the Mediterranean Sea.

-Migrants crossing in the central Mediterranean - from Libya and Tunisia - come mostly from Eritrea and Somalia, although increasing numbers of Syrians fleeing the country's civil war are also making the journey.
+Nearly all the victims were Eritrean.
+Migrants crossing in the central Mediterranean - from Libya and Tunisia - have until recently come mostly from Eritrea and Somalia, although increasing numbers of Syrians fleeing the country's civil war are also making the journey.

 Migration charities believe that as many as 20,000 people may have died at sea trying to reach Europe in the last two decades.